Hospitality: Practical Cookery Skills National 4

 - Skills for Work

 The course is a mix of hands on experience and time in the classroom to consolidate the theory behind the industry.
-A college tutor may come to the school or you may be required to attend your local college.
+A college lecturer may come to the school or you may be required to attend your local college.

 How long will my course last?